-- with both parents where possible and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - Great Chart Primary School expects that if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within KCSIE 2023.
+• with both parents where possible and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise.

+Great Chart Primary School expects that if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately.